 Difference Between Live Save and Project Backups in DaVinci Resolve

-The live save mechanism will save every change you make.
+The live save mechanism saves every change you make.
 It is an automatic process, and you don’t have control.
 Whereas the project backup mechanism (which is also an automatic process) takes regular project backups at defined intervals like 15 minutes, 4 hours, and 2 days.

-But the project backup option will have separate versions of your project backups in time that you can fall back to.
+But the project backup option has separate versions of your project backups in time that you can fall back to.

 For example, if you had only live save turned on and you want to work again from yesterday’s changes (because today’s changes to the project were not satisfactory), you would not be able to do so instantly.